-Student rehearsals will take place on Monday and Tuesday, April 29 and 30, at 3:30 p.m. in the Community Arts Center.
+Student rehearsals will take place on Monday and Tuesday, August 3 & 4, at 3:30 p.m. in the Community Arts Center.
 Rehearsal generally lasts one hour.
 All students participating in the ceremony are expected to attend.
 PLEASE ATTEND THE REHEARSAL THAT BEST SUITS YOUR SCHEDULE.
 Details regarding the ceremony will be reviewed at the rehearsals, so attendance is important.

 On the rehearsal dates, please pay attention to the metered parking spaces on streets and in lots to avoid parking tickets.
 A parking deck is located in the 100 block of W. Third Street, west of Pine Street.

 To help preserve the memory of commencement, Island Photography will photograph all graduates on stage when greeted by the Penn College's President and again after exiting the stage.